 These regulations are new so if you have an older house make sure you keep it up to code for your own safety.
 Another thing to keep in mind is if you're converting a basement storage unit or an attic office into a bedroom, you have to keep things up to date.
 Many times you will need an inspection when you renovate a particular space into a bedroom, but inspectors can't keep an eye on everything and probably won't be breathing down your neck, so do yourself a favor: take it upon yourself to do the right thing.

-They may be a bit of pain to install if you have to widen or heighten a window space, and buying new windows can certainly put a strain on your wallet if they aren't factored into your original budget, but windows are actually vital lifesaving equipment, so this is not the time to be frugal or take short cuts.
+Windows might be a pain to install if you have to widen or heighten a window space, and buying new windows can certainly put a strain on your wallet if they aren't factored into your original budget, but windows are actually vital lifesaving equipment, so this is not the time to be frugal or take short cuts.
 The safety of your family could be at risk someday, and these safety basement windows could prevent serious tragedy.

 Use this link to hire one of our local contractors to installReplacement Windows